 — Fabio Saldias Herrera, Ingeniería de Sistemas, Universidad NUR

-Outputs from the NUR Lab are in translation with ICAAD, the International Center for Advocates Against Discrimination.
-The final reports will be shared in governance and space policy arenas.
+The Bolivia Moon Agreement is now being shared in governance and space policy arenas.
 Student contributions will also travel to the Moon as part of the Lunar Codex Hinatea archive aboard Astrolab's FLEX rover, launching via a commercial rocket no earlier than mid-2027.
 What was imagined in Santa Cruz, Bolivia, will become part of the permanent lunar record.